htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the *condor_startd* to delete all slots and report errors in the ``StartDaemon`` ad.
     Details about slot configuration errors are always reported in the StartLog.

+:macro-def:`STARTD_LEFTOVER_PROCS_BREAK_SLOTS[STARTD]`
+    A boolean value that defaults to true.
+When true, if a job exits and leaves behind an unkillable process, the startd will mark that slot as broken, and not reassign the resources in that slot to subsequent jobs.

 :macro-def:`STARTD_SHOULD_WRITE_CLAIM_ID_FILE[STARTD]`
     The *condor_startd* can be configured to write out the ``ClaimId`` for the next available claim on all slots to separate files.
 This